immunefi-team/Bounty_Boosts/ZeroLend/29186 - [SC - Insight] ValidationLogicvalidateBorrow - L-L Incorrect i....md

 # `ValidationLogic::validateBorrow()` - L227-L231: Incorrect implementation of the intended (AAVE) protocol logic prevents all users with a health factor (HF) equal to `HEALTH_FACTOR_LIQUIDATION_THRESHOLD` from borrowing.

-Submitted on Sat Mar 09 2024 18:25:30 GMT-0400 (Atlantic Standard Time) by @OxSCSamurai for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 10th 2024 at 00:25:30 UTC by @OxSCSamurai for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #29186